Castle Point Fort

 Site Details:

 Excavation has illustrated the complex defensive history of this site during later prehistoric times.
-Initially, the Knoll, marking the landward extremity of the site was fortified by at least one palisade.
-This was subsequently replaced by a timber-and-stone wall, related to German examples, with elaborate gateway.
-Later still, a smaller area was enclosed by a wall which has been vitrified.
-Occupation evidence includes indications of metal workers' workshops.
+Initially, the Knoll, marking the landward extremity of the site, was fortified by at least one palisade.
+This was subsequently replaced by a timber-and-stone wall, related to German examples, with an elaborate gateway.
+Later still, a smaller area was enclosed by a wall which had been vitrified.
+Occupation evidence includes indications of metalworkers' workshops.
 There is also evidence of use, though not fortification, in Dark Age times and the remains of a still later castle.

 Site Gallery